aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 This MVP uses Pydantic models as that contract:

-The model must return JSON.
+- The model must return JSON.
-The JSON must match a schema.
+- The JSON must match a schema.
-Values must fall within constraints.
+- Values must fall within constraints.
-If anything is wrong, we retry.
+- If anything is wrong, we retry.
 That’s not “prompting.”
 That’s engineering.

 LM Studio for local LLM development and testing
-The architecture (simple, but teachable)
+### The architecture

 This app is layered in a way that mirrors production systems:

-Schema layer: Pydantic models describing expected outputs LLM infrastructure layer: one service that does API calls + cleaning + validation Agent layer: business logic prompts (filter, rate, generate) Orchestration layer: branching workflow + status + timing Demo layer: main() runs sample tenders and prints a report Here’s the flow:
+- Schema layer: Pydantic models describing expected outputs
+- LLM infrastructure layer: one service that does API calls + cleaning + validation
+- Agent layer: business logic prompts (filter, rate, generate)
+- Orchestration layer: branching workflow + status + timing
+- Demo layer: `main()` runs sample tenders and prints a report Here’s the flow:

 Application workflow
 This is a “boring” linear workflow — which is exactly why it’s perfect for learning.
 Later, you can compare it to LangGraph or more complex agent routing.
 But first, make the basics solid.

-Step 1: Define the schemas (Pydantic is the backbone)
+## Step 1: define the schemas

-Let’s start with the most important part: structured outputs.
+Let's start with the most important part: structured outputs.

-A minimal mental model for Pydantic here

 Pydantic gives you:

-Type enforcement (float vs string, list vs scalar) Constraint checking (confidence must be 0–1, scores must be 0–10) Parsing into Python objects you can trust
+- Type enforcement (float vs string, list vs scalar)
+- Constraint checking (confidence must be 0–1, scores must be 0–10)
+- Parsing into Python objects you can trust
 In this MVP, each agent has a corresponding schema:

-FilterAgent → FilterResult
-RatingAgent → RatingResult
-DocumentGenerator → BidDocument
+- `FilterAgent` → `FilterResult`
+- `RatingAgent` → `RatingResult`
+- `DocumentGenerator` → `BidDocument`
 Here’s the filtering output model:

 class FilterResult(BaseModel):